Pet First Aid Kit

 - Veterinarian's contact information: Have numbers for both your family veterinarian and an after-hours emergency veterinarian readily available.

-- A digital thermometer can tell you if your pet is running a fever (a mercury thermometer can shatter).
+- A digital thermometercan tell you if your pet is running a fever (a mercury thermometer can shatter).
+Normal dog and cat body temperature is 101 to 102.5F.

-- Hydrogen peroxide can be used to clean a wound.
+- Contact lens solution, hydrogen peroxide or salinecan be used to clean a wound.

-- Alcohol prep pads sterilize items such as scissors or tweezers.
+- Alcohol prep pads tosterilize items such as scissors or tweezers.

-- A instant cold pack wiill help reduce swelling or pain.
+- An instant cold packwill help reduce swelling or pain.

 Pet First Aid Tips